Coding-Think/React/React.md

 https://zenn.dev/longbridge/articles/93f63e0423785b

 **Tips**
 1.If you're downloading something using ***cmd*** and want a specific version, simply add the version number after the package name.
 2.After creating a project, dependencies are typically installed locally (inside the project folder).
-Be sure to verify them in the node_modules directory or check the package.json file for accuracy.
+Be sure to verify them in the node_modules directory or check the package.

 ## Why Isn't React Development as Visual as Eclipse